ldgze/task-tracker-MongoDB/README.md

 mongoimport --db task --collection tag --type json --file ./db/tag.json --jsonArray
 ```

+## Define and execute at least five queries that show your database.

+-

 # Implementation of the task-tracker nodeExpressSqliteEJS Application

 An Application Using Node + Expres + SQlite + EJS implementing a simple task manager